RaminHAL9001/haskell-exercises/Calculator.md

 able to use `liftReadS` to convert `parseCalc` or `parseChoice`.

 ## 4.4.
 Write `parse1Char` and `parseManyChars` primitive parsers.
-Now that we have our own `Parser` type, lets break down some the parsing operations we will be doing often to their most fundamental "primitive" behaviors.
+Now that we have our own `CalcParser` type, lets break down some the parsing operations we will be doing often to their most fundamental "primitive" behaviors.
 We can then define other parsers in terms of these primitives.
 Let's begin by defining 2 new primitive functions.